BigOokie/skywire-wing-commander/docs/DESIGN.md

 ## Skywire Node Monitoring
 This section describes the high level approach to monitoring Skywire Nodes from the Manager Node.

 The early releases of the Bot (`v0.0.1-alpha` thru `v0.0.4-alpha`) utilises OS level file monitoring events to observe changes made to the `clients.json` file.
-While this did provide some degree of alerting for connection changes - it was not sufficient, and later versions utilise the inbuilt API provided within the Skywire Manager and Nodes.
+While this did provide some degree of alerting for connection changes - it was not sufficient, and later versions will utilise the inbuilt API provided within the (official) Skywire Manager and Node applications.

 The following discusses the planned approach for versions of the Bot App starting with `v0.0.5-alpha`.
 Some of this remains as conceptual design and may not yet be implemented.

 ### Manager and Node API Usage
-The following APIs provided by the Skywire Manager and Node applications are utilised.
+The following APIs provided by the official Skywire Manager and Node applications will be utilised:
 * **Manager**:
     * `getToken`
     * `login`